-In our experiments, we test a number of covert samples, which are generated from these subsets and from the encoding methods for IPCTC, TRCTC, and JitterBug.
+In our experiments, we test a number of covert samples, which are generated from these subsets and from the encoding methods for IPCTC, TRCTC, MBCTC, and JitterBug.
+The covert timing channels are configured with the recommended settings from their original works, and we use the most advanced version if multiple versions of a covert timing channel are available.
+Specifically, IPCTC rotates the timing-interval t amongst 40ms, 60ms and 80ms; TRCTC is the BMC type; and JitterBug subtracts the random sequence s_i before the modulo operation.
+The input messages transmitted in our tests are random bits generated by a pseudo-random number generator, which avoids creating patterns in the output due to repeated bit sequences, such as 01100101 for the letter 'e' in ASCII-encoded text.
 For TRCTC, we generate the covert samples from a set of 200,000 legitimate HTTP inter-packet delays.
-For JitterBug, we generate the covert samples from a set of 200,000 legitimate SSH inter-packet delays.
+For MBCTC, we generate the covert samples from a model that is selected by fitting multiple models to a set of 200,000 legitimate HTTP inter-packet delays.
+For JitterBug, we generate the covert samples from a set of 200,000 legitimate SSH interpacket delays.
 A test machine replays the set of 200,000 SSH inter-packet delays and adds JitterBug delays.
-It should be noted that our version of JitterBug is implemented in software.
+Note that our version of JitterBug is implemented in software.
 A monitoring machine on the campus backbone then collects a trace of the JitterBug traffic, which adds network delays after the addition of JitterBug delays.
-The monitoring machine is 4 hops away from the test machine, so the added network delays are small, which represents the scenario illustrated in Figure 2, where a defensive perimeter monitors outgoing traffic.
+Since the monitoring machine is only four hops away from the test machine, with a RTT of 0.3ms, the added network delays are small.
+This JitterBug scenario is illustrated in Figure 2, where a defensive perimeter monitors outgoing traffic.

-The large training sets of legitimate traffic are useful for some of the detection tests.
+The training sets of legitimate traffic are useful for some of the detection tests.
 The Kolmogorov-Smirnov test uses the training sets to represent the behavior of legitimate traffic.
 The Kolmogorov-Smirnov test then measures the distance between the test sample and the training set.
-The entropy and corrected conditional entropy tests use the training sets to determine bin ranges, based on equiprobable binning.
+The entropy and corrected conditional entropy tests use the training sets to determine the range of each bin, based on equiprobable binning.
 These tests do not require a priori binning, but doing so improves performance, as the data does not need to be partitioned online.